-After witnessing huge changes in Spain for over 35 years, I still hand my travel crown to Andalucía because, uniquely, it fuses food and architecture from the Arab world with that of Europe – injected with a huge dose of alegría.
+After witnessing huge changes in Spain for over 35 years and writing books and features on the country, I still hand my travel crown to Andalucía because, uniquely, it fuses the Arab world with Europe – injected with a huge dose of alegría.
 There, in my holiday house in the olive-groves, I contemplate the sierra, cook local produce and plot sorties to tapas bars and fiestas.
-And, at last, I have created a book about it: Andaluz, a food journey through southern Spain.
+And, at last, I have created a book about it: Andaluz, a Food Journey through Southern Spain.